apache/nuttx/configs/sama5d4-ek/README.txt

        10.0.0.1 in places.
 You can reconfigure to enabled DHCPC or to change these addresses as you see fit.

-       Since networking is enabled, you will see some boot-up delays until the network connection is established.
-These delays can be quite large if no network is attached (A production design would bring up the network asynchronously to avoid these start up delays).

-       See the "kludge" for EMAC that is documented in the To-Do list at the end of this README file.
+       See also the "kludge" for EMAC that is documented in the To-Do list at the end of this README file.

+       The configuration option CONFIG_NSH_NETINIT_THREAD is enabled so that NSH network bring-up asynchronously and in parallel on a separate thread.
+This eliminates the (visible) networking bring-up delay.
+This current implementation, however, has some limitations:

+        - If no network is connected, the network bring-up will fail and the network initialization thread will simply exit.
+There are no retries and no mechanism to know if the network initialization was successful (it could perform a network Ioctl to see if the link is up and it now, keep trying, but it does not do that now).

+        - Furthermore, there is currently no support for detecting loss of network connection and recovery of the connection (similarly, this thread could poll periodically for network status, but does not).

    14. I2C Tool.
 This configuration enables TWI0 (only) as an I2C master
        device.
 This configuration also supports the I2C tool at